 - In the Mass Effect 3 Citadel DLC Shepard can resort to this to romance Vega.

-- In 8-Bit Theater, Black Mage attemptes to further loosen-up the already confused White Mage with liquor.
+- In 8-Bit Theater, Black Mage attempts to further loosen-up the already confused White Mage with liquor.
 He ends up having to settle for paint thinner.
-The Black Comedy that might have ensued is only barely avoided by White Mage's Heel Face Turn.
+The Black Comedy that might have ensued is only barely avoided by White Mage's Heel-Face Turn.